 Was the service at the restaurant adequate?

 All of the above are specific questions that might answer why you felt that burrito wasn't satisfactory (aka, these are the questions in all of the non-engagement factors on Culture Amp’s engagement survey: Management, Leadership, Learning & Development).
-What we would want to know is which components of your burrito experience are having the biggest impact on how you feel about the burrito.
+What we would want to know is which components of your burrito experience have the most significant impact on how you feel about the burrito.

-On the other hand, maybe all of the guacamole was lumped together at one end of the burrito, instead of being distributed evenly.
-That one bite of all rice and no guacamole had a significant impact on your overall experience.
+On the other hand, maybe all of the guacamole was lumped together at one end of the burrito instead of evenly distributed.
+That one bite of all rice and no guacamole significantly impacted your overall experience.

 Given that the restaurant can't focus on fixing everything at once, if management were to take one action to most positively improve your overall satisfaction with the burrito, it would be to spread the guacamole more evenly, rather than change the kind of bean.
 But, if you were to include the bean or guacamole question in the "overall burrito satisfaction" category (equal to a core engagement question), you wouldn't get as clear of a picture of why you didn't like the burrito.